 The company you choose should share your values, understand what motivates you, and care about your measures of success.
 This applies to all parts of your business from metrics and goals to employee engagement and retention.
 When your mission and vision are united with your provider, they not only become an extension of your team but are also are invested in your growth.

-Evaluate Their Talent - Choosing an Outsourcing Provider
+Evaluate The Quality Of Outsourced Talent When Choosing an Outsourcing Provider

 Find out About Infrastructure and Technology

 If the infrastructure, including hardware, software, and systems are not reliable, you’ll be in for a lot of frustration.
 Make sure that not only are infrastructure and technology in place but also that backup plans are ready to go in case of any technological breakdown outside of the outsourcer's control.

 If you're looking for a finance and accounting outsourcing provider, ask whether or not they're "technology-agnostic".
 Providers that are won't require you to confine yourself to proprietary software and can work within your existing ERP.
 That's especially important if one of your outsourcing goals is cost containment.
 Your money is much better spent on growth initiatives than on costly data migrations that you wouldn't otherwise be pursuing.